l0g0l/patientmanager/README.md

 ## About The Project

-Creation of a Travel Agency web, you can add opinions about your holidays experience.
-This proyect it's sopported with Node-Express and SQL with Sequelize BBDD.
-It's responsive
+Creation of a Patient Appointment Manager.
+You can registered an appointment, show the details and delete it

 ### Requirements
 -Create the architecture of the solution, and take charge of its implementation.
--Develop the front end of the app with PUG (template engine) and the backend with node+express.
+-Develop the frontend with React js and the backend with node+express.
 -The application must be responsive.
--Choose the appropriate database (SQL or NoSQL) for each app depending on the data model required.
+-Choose the appropriate database (SQL or NoSQL) for each app depending on the data model required, in that case MongoDB deployed in Atlas
 -Version control management with GiT

 <!-- APP OVERVIEW -->